moonpiedumplings/moonpiedumplings.github.io/talks/self-site/index.md

 This guide uses Github Actions to autodeploy, so all users need to do is commit from the web interface of Github, their site will automatically render changes.

 Slides are [linked here](./revealjs.md)

+Video is recorded, and I will have it clipped and uploaded soon™.